Fishnet (novel)

 Fishnet is the debut novel of Kirstin Innes, published in 2015 by Freight Books.
 The story follows a Scottish woman who, after learning her missing sister was working as a sex worker, sets out to examine the sex industry.
-Fishnet was the winner of the Guardian Not the Booker Prize 2015.
-Innes spoke at the Edinburgh International Book Festival 2015 about Fishnet.
+Fishnet was the winner of the Guardian's Not the Booker Prize 2015.
+Innes spoke about the book at the 2015 Edinburgh International Book Festival.

 In August 2018, Fishnet was re-published by Black & White Publishing, following the liquidation of Freight Books in December 2017.

 Background

 Innes conducted three years of research to complete Fishnet.
 Along with online research, she conducted interviews with sex workers and sex workers' rights activists and advocates.
 Innes had admitted that before researching the Scottish sex industry, she maintained the common misconception that all sex workers are victims.
-After further research, Innes had stated that her 'politics were completely flipped on their heads'.
-This change of perception is evident in the critical reception of Fishnet as critics often applaud Innes for approaching sex workers in a nuanced way.
+In an interview with The List, she stated that in 2009, she thought being a sex worker meant that person was "a victim, a poor soul, probably a drug addict, a sad indictment of our patriarchal society".
+After further research, Innes stated that her "politics were completely flipped on their heads".